Michel Meis 4tet

 The young drummer and composer Michel Meis, rising star of the Luxembourg jazz scene, regularly proves his versatility and openness through numerous projects ranging from jazz to melodic hardcore.
 He was recently chosen by the American drummer Jim Black to represent Luxembourg at Criss Cross Europe, a European project aimed at promoting exchanges between young musicians under the mentorship of an internationally established musician.

-Michel Meis endorses Paiste cymbals.
+Michel Meis is a Paiste artist.

 > Management & booking